KaufmanDeveloper/labyrinth-game/Story/Prologue/Prologue-1.md

 Grant: Arrows!

+Jem: The arrows are aimed for behind us, where most of our troops are.
+Don't stop moving forward.

+Narrator: Grant resisted the urge to raise his shield above his head and run.
+My focus was on looking for if any stray arrows hit anyone near me.
+The first wave our line made it through unscathed minus a few troops already being tended to.

+Grant: They're charging us!

+Jem: Alright here we go.
+Take a lower crouching stance.

+Grant: Hoo, ok.

+Narrator: The Terran soldiers shouted battle cries as they clashed against our line.
+Their words were white noise as I prepared my magic.
+The power of Mars flowed through my veins and I couldn't stop shaking from excitement.
+After an almost slowed down moment before the armies connected, contact was made.

+Narrator: I wasn't prepared for just how fast they would cut through our troops.
+Our front line was torn apart in moments.
+There was no hope of saving most of ours that met the sword of the defending army.

+Jem: Grant!
+Left!

+Narrator: Grant's head whipped to his left as he met the attacker that cut down the man to his left.
+As he began brawling him, a man approached from in front of Grant.
+I rushed forward to prevent him from backstabbing my best friend.

+_Initiate battle with soldier_

+Narrator: I looked to Grant to see if he was ok.
+A gash ran the lenth of his arm and I immediately began healing it.
+As I did so the second volley of arrows flew overhead to strike behind us yet again.
+For a brief moment I looked around to see our numbers getting thinned.
+We were vastly outmatched.

+Grand Star Igna: Retreeeaaaaat!
+By Mercury, fall back!

+Jem: What?

+Grant: You heard her, let's get going!

+Narrator: Right after we began the assault we got the signal to retreat.
+Grand Star Igna's plate mail helm clashed against her breastplate.
+The star symbol on her wooden shield had blood spattered on it as she used it to block an attacker's sword strike.

+Jem: Two more!
+Grant!

+Grant: I got this one.

+_Initiate battle with soldier_

+Jem: You good?

+Grant: Yah, let's go!

+Narrator: We scrambled to retreat behind our back line as well timed cannon shots fired into the ranks of the Terrans.
+Our supply of cannonballs were limited, so I knew it was costly for us to be forced to use them to cover a failed attack.
+The hours that ensued afterwards were spent healing the wounded.
+A few of the soldiers I was healing died while I was tending to their wounds.
+It was draining work.
+I couldn't help but think about what it would have been like to stand within the walls of the Terran capitol.
+This was the 23rd day of the assault, and this was the first time I had the chance to be among the front lines of an assault on the gates.
+I understood now why every frontal assault had failed.
+Grand Star Igna approached and I stood and saluted.

+Grand Star Igna: I want everyone to know I understand the sacrifice you all made when you retreated.
+Mars was with us today, but the Terrans are strong.
+I will continue to ask Mercury for guidance.

+Narrator: Her voice was strong and commanding, but I noticed her face was pale and sweat stuck her bangs to her forehead.

+Grand Star Igna: We will take Terra Manus.
+I have seen our victory in a dream the Stars blessed me with.

+Narrator: Our queen looked excited as she said the words.
+The defeat seemed to falter her spirit none.

+Grand Star Igna: Service is in one hour.

 -- After battle and service

 Narrator: Tired and bruised I layed in the lush grass staring at the stars.
 I could see Venus shining Her brilliant light among the twinkling backdrop.
 I whispered a short prayer to Her thanking her for the things the army gave me - money, and when I retired, a home.
 I hadn't heard any commands for hours.
 It was the perfect time for a short nap...